r3c4ll/docker-tests/doc/install-github-action-runner.md

     sudo apt install docker-ce docker-ce-cli containerd.io

-Allowing a non-root user to use the docker daemon (replace USERNAME by your non-root user):
+Allowing a non-root user to use the docker daemon (replace YOUR_NON-ROOT_SYSTEM_USER by your non-root user):

-    sudo usermod -aG docker USERNAME
+    sudo usermod -aG docker YOUR_NON-ROOT_SYSTEM_USER

 Verify that Docker is installed and running: